Livermore, California

 Birthing centers: what matters

 The Livermore campus of Stanford Tri-Valley does not have labor and delivery: Stanford's L&D for the Tri-Valley is at the Pleasanton campus (5555 West Las Positas Blvd), 10 to 15 minutes west.
 Level II NICU there (handles 32+ weeks), 24/7 OB anesthesiology, and the only outpatient lactation clinic in the Tri-Valley after discharge.
-For most Livermore PPO family buyers, Pleasanton is the default L&D destination.
+For Livermore PPO buyers, Pleasanton is the default in-network L&D destination.

 San Ramon Regional Medical Center is a comparable alternative (also Level II NICU) at roughly equivalent driving distance, and may be closer for some north-Livermore buyers depending on traffic.